Pros And Cons Of Mortgage Forbearance

 - Information on when you expect current financial challenges to be resolved

 - Any documents that substantiate your claim of financial hardship

 CARES Act Adjustments To Requirements

-Under the terms of the CARES Act (a government plan to help provide individuals economically impacted by COVID-19 with financial relief), help was provided for millions of home borrowers.
-As part of the CARES Act, borrowers who were facing economic hardship due to the pandemic could request and may have received mortgage forbearance for a term of up to 1 year, provided that they met certain eligibility requirements.
-In addition, for the duration of this forbearance period, property foreclosures were prevented from occuring.
+Federal legislation called the CARES Act provided help to individuals economically impacted by COVID-19.
+As part of the CARES Act, home loan borrowers who were facing economic hardship could request forbearance and receive mortgage relief for a maximum term of up to 18 months, provided that they met certain eligibility requirements.
+In addition, for the duration of this forbearance period, their property wouldn’t be foreclosed on.

-However, do take note: For many borrowers, the 1-year end date on mortgage forbearance is impending and extensions on federal programs are also set to expire.
-Be sure to check your specific dates.
-On the bright side, should you find that you’re having trouble making monthly mortgage payments, many lenders (noting the hardship that families may be facing) are now offering forbearance and loan modification options.
-If you have questions regarding whether you qualify and your loan’s status, be sure to speak with your lender.
+Should you find that you’re having trouble making monthly mortgage payments, many servicers (noting the hardship that families may be facing) are now offering forbearance and loan modification options.
+If you have questions regarding whether you qualify and your loan’s status, be sure to speak with your servicer.